helshabini/New-AzSecureApiManagement/README.md

   * **Using Certificates from a public well-known CA**: For production environment where the APIs are intended to be used externally.
 For example, in cases when the APIs and the APIM development portal are to be used by third-parties, mobile or web applications, and access publicly
   * **Using Certificates from a private CA**: For development or production environments where the APIs are intended to be used internally.
 Such as in internal application, or consumption via a tool which trusts the same CA
 * The API Management resource is setup in either *Internal* or *External* VPN Types.
 For more information about the difference between the two, please refer to this [docs article](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-internal-vnet)
+* The Application Gateway resource is setup with an SKU of *WAF_v2* and the WAF component is enabled by default in *Prevention* mode.
+This resource is intended to securely proxy traffic back to the APIM resource.
+However, there is nothing to prevent you for adding more Listeners, Rules, and Backends to expose any additional services in your Backend subnet or any other subnet you create later

 ## Resources